Chilly Night With A Few Flakes

 HALLOWEEN (MONDAY): Halloween is looking to have great weather in place for trick-or-treating.
 Conditions will be dry with partly cloudy skies with fairly warm temperatures.
 We will begin the day a little chilly with temps in the 30s and 40s, but we will warm up very nicely.
 We will see high temperatures in the afternoon in the 50s and 60s.
 By trick-or-treating time, we will have cooled off a little bit, but most can expect temperatures for Halloween evening activities in the 50s.

-TUESDAY: The quiet weather is expected to continue on Tuesday.
-Though it will be cloudy.
+TUESDAY: For the most part, the quiet weather is expected to continue on Tuesday.
+We do have a chance to see some spotty showers, but impacts at this time look minimal.
 We will see temperatures in the 30s and 40s to start the day.
 We will warm up into the 50s for most across the region by the afternoon hours.

 FARGO AREA 7-DAY PLANNER:.